-Happy International Women’s Day!
-Today, we want to celebrate the achievements of women in math.
-Although many women are enthusiastic about math, women only hold 15% of tenured mathematics positions in American universities as of 2016.
-Additionally, many girls interested in math and science do not pursue these careers because they face discouragement from peers and mentors.
+Happy Women’s History Month!
+We want to provide you with information to help you celebrate the achievements of women in math.
+Although women make up almost 50% of the workforce, there are only 28% of women in STEM fields as opposed to 72% of men.
+Many girls interested in math and science do not pursue these careers because they face discouragement from peers and mentors.
 Let’s inspire young women by taking a look at five women in mathematics whose contributions really add up!

 Sofia Kovalevskaya (1850 – 1891)